 The “super 7” exercises are an important part of treatment for tennis elbow.
 They are designed to strengthen the muscles in the forearm and increase flexibility through stretching.
-In most cases these exercises will help relieve elbow pain in about 4 to 6 weeks.
-Each stretching exercise should held for 15 seconds and repeated 2 or 3 times.
+In most cases, these exercises will help relieve elbow pain in about 4 to 6 weeks.
+Each stretching exercise should be held for 15 seconds and repeated 2 or 3 times.

-Stretching the muscles that extend the wrist (extensor muscles): Straighten the arm out fully and push the palm of the hand down so you feel a stretch across the top of the forearm.
+To stretching the muscles that extend the wrist (extensor muscles): Straighten the arm out fully and push the palm of the hand down so you feel a stretch across the top of the forearm.

-Stretching the muscles that flex the wrist (flexor muscles): straighten the arm out fully (palm side up), and push the palm downward to stretch.
+To stretch the muscles that flex the wrist (flexor muscles): straighten the arm out fully (palm side up), and push the palm downward to stretch.

 Thereafter, strengthening exercises must be done twice a day after you have done the stretching exercises.
 To do these, sit in a chair with your elbow supported on the edge of a table or on the arm of the chair with your wrist hanging over the edge.
 Use a light weight such as a hammer or can of soup/food when performing the strengthening exercises.
 Repeat the exercises 30 to 50 times, twice a day, but do not push yourself beyond the point of pain.
 To strengthen wrist extensor muscles: Hold the weight in the hand with the palm facing down.
 Extend the wrist upward so that it is pulled back.
 Hold this position for 2 seconds and then lower slowly.

-Strengthening wrist flexor muscles: Hold the weight in the hand with the palm up.
+To strengthen wrist flexor muscles: Hold the weight in the hand with the palm up.
 Pull the wrist up, hold for 2 seconds and lower slowly.

 Strengthening the muscles that move the wrist from side to side (deviator muscles): Hold the weight in the hand with the thumb pointing up.
 Move the wrist up and down, much like hammering a nail.
 All motion should occur at the wrist.